samoylenkodmitry/reproduce_compose_text_bug_1.6.0-alpha03/README.md

-# Reproducing Text Rendering Bug in Compose 1.6.0-alpha03
+# Reproducing Text Rendering Bug in Compose (1.6.0-alpha03 and all below)

 ## Introduction

-This article presents a concise layout that reproduces a bug within the Compose framework version 1.6.0-alpha03.
+This article presents a concise layout that reproduces a bug within the Compose framework version 1.6.0-alpha03 (and every version till then).
 The bug is related to rendering text elements within a complex layout structure.
 Links to the relevant bug reports are provided for further investigation.

 ## Bug Description